 It's worth noting that, in the past, a boat's classification also depended on the hull's material, but that's no longer the case.
 Even aluminum and fiberglass boats can now be considered “late classics” or “classics.”

-What Is Vintage and Classic Boat Insurance?
+What Is Classic and Vintage Boat Insurance?

 Vintage and classic boat insurance is a specialized type of coverage designed to meet the unique needs of boats that are 20 or more years old.
 Since these boats might not have the same modern safety features as newer vessels, insurance companies may require you to limit your boat usage during the boating season to reduce the risk of damage or accidents.
 This could include limiting the number of trips you take on your boat, as well as the distance you can travel from shore.